backstage/backstage/packages/catalog-model/api-report.md

     name: string;
 };

-// Warning: (ae-missing-release-tag) "EntityPolicies" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const EntityPolicies: {
     allOf(policies: EntityPolicy[]): AllEntityPolicies;
     oneOf(policies: EntityPolicy[]): AnyEntityPolicy;
 };

-// Warning: (ae-missing-release-tag) "EntityPolicy" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type EntityPolicy = {
     enforce(entity: Entity): Promise<Entity | undefined>;
 };

-// Warning: (ae-missing-release-tag) "EntityRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type EntityRef = string | {
     kind?: string;